bssw-psip/ptc-catalog/catalog/PerformanceRegressionTesting.md

 - Measurements can include wall clock time, resource utilization, cache performance, scalability, correctness, and others.
 The choice of measurements will inform the test(s) that need to be written.
 - A performance test should be able to be checked relatively easily yet it is one that also exercises the code adequately.
-- Bonus steps in this PTC might include repeating these steps to support a another use case, set of measurements, and/or more tests.
+- Additional steps in this PTC might include repeating these steps to support another use case, set of measurements, and/or more tests.